pixelknitter/TransactionsDemo/README.md

 This application creates a transactions list with different types of accounting capability and organizes it in chronological order indepedentent of how the data is received.
 The data is pre-defined for simplicity, but could easily be expanded upon to include user input of transactions.

 This project has fully tested models and actions with snapshots for visual regressions.
+It was built in a couple days as a demonstration.

 ## A Project for Exploring Skills